How To Grow Strawberries At Home

 Longer season varieties are ever-bearing and day-neutral while June-bearing is not.
 Day-neutral produces berries mostly throughout the summer, and ever-bearing can produce two to three harvests per season.

 Step 2: Buying a runner or a starter plant should make the fruit grow easily.
-Strawberries rarely grow from a home environment.
+Strawberries can easily grow from a home environment.

 Growing the strawberries in late spring or early summer is one of the best choices.